Warnervale

 Warnervale features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.3% of all households, consisting of 39.9% couples with children, 21.6% couples without children, and 18.8% single parent families.
-Non-family households constitute the remaining 19.7%, with lone person households at 13.8% and group households comprising 2.3%.
-The median household size is 3.1 people, larger than the Greater Sydney average of 2.7.
+Family households account for 80.3% of all households, including 39.9% couples with children, 21.6% couples without children, and 18.8% single parent families.
+Non-family households make up the remaining 19.7%, with lone person households at 13.8% and group households comprising 2.3% of the total.
+The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households